Disorder effects on triple-point fermions: Fermi arcs

 where $L=100$ is the thickness of the slab and $d=L/20$ is the number of layers that are considered as top/bottom surfaces.
 The diagram showing this ratio is given in Fig.~\ref{fig:phase} (b).
 In the clean limit, i.e. $W=0$, the bulk density vanishes for $0.3<E<1.5$, the energy range where the Fermi arcs are isolated from the bulk states.
 Outside this range, the bulk states coexist with Fermi arcs near $k'$.
 As $W$ becomes larger, the Fermi arcs gradually penetrate into bulk and $\rho_b$ increases.

 The Fermi arcs can carry a large surface Berry curvature $\Omega_{x}(\vec{k})$~\cite{Wawrzik2021}.
-As is well-known, in the presence of an external electric field $\vec{E}$, the Berry curvature in momentum space adds the so-called anomalous velocity term in the equations of motion that describe the propagation of Bloch wave-packets, $-\frac{e}{\hbar} \vec{E} \times \vec{\Omega}(\vec{k})$~\cite{Xiao2010, Fuchs2010, Xu2014} \textcolor{red}.
+As is well-known, in the presence of an external electric field $\vec{E}$, the Berry curvature in momentum space adds the so-called anomalous velocity term in the equations of motion that describe the propagation of Bloch wave-packets, $-\frac{e}{\hbar} \vec{E} \times \vec{\Omega}(\vec{k})$~\cite{Xiao2010, Fuchs2010, Xu2014}.
 Since the anomalous velocity is perpendicular to the electric field, it can lead to a variety of Hall-like effects.
 We calculate the surface BC for the Fermi arcs on the top surface of the slab and investigate the effect of disorder.
 The Fermi arcs are the states with the largest weight on the surface, denoted by $\psi_a$.
 Figure~\ref{fig:surfbc} shows the Fermi arcs and the surface BC at $E=0.3$ for $W=0, 1,2,4$.
 In the clean limit, we find that BC of each arc is odd in $k_z$, $\Omega_{x}(k_y, k_z)=-\Omega_{x}(k_y,-k_z)$.
 Such a bipolar configuration of BC is due to the mirror symmetry in the z-direction, i.e. $H(-k_z)=H(k_z)$, according to Eqs.~\eqref{eq:htpf} and \eqref{eq:hq}.
 The BCs on the top~(t) and bottom~(b) surfaces are related by the inversion symmetry of the slab, $\Omega_{x,t}(k_y, k_z)=\Omega_{x,b}(-k_y,-k_z)$.
 Since the BC is proportional to the matrix element of $\frac{\partial{H}}{\partial k_z},$ the Berry curvature is odd in $k_z$.
 Therefore, the surface Hall conductivity, which is proportional to the sum of the Berry curvature in the surface BZ, is exactly zero.

 Figure~\ref{fig:surfbc} (b) shows that, for relatively weak disorder ($W=1$), the Fermi arcs retain their sharpness.
 However, negative (positive) surface Berry curvature arises near the surface projection of the positively charged (negatively charged) bulk node.
 The mixture of positive and negative surface Berry curvature is more obvious as disorder strength increases, as shown in Fig.~\ref{fig:surfbc}(c) and (d).
 We note that the $k_z$ reflection symmetry is broken and thus the Berry curvature is no longer an odd function in $k_z$ when the potential disorder has distribution in the $k_y$ and $k_z$ direction in the momentum space.